Optimal control of the future via prospective learning with control: Prospective Learning without control (PLiC)

 Here we briefly review the prior work on this topic, which is called "prospective learning"~\citep{De_Silva2023-al, De-Silva2024-jj, Bai2026-ik} (PL), modifying notation slightly for convenience.
-In retrospect, it would more specifically be called prospective learning without control.
+In retrospect, it would more specifically be called prospective learning without control, or \textbf{P}rospective \textbf{L}earning m\textbf{i}nus \textbf{C}ontrol (\textbf{PLiC}).

-\textbf{Data} Let the input and output be denoted by $x_t \in \XX$ and $y_t \in \YY$, respectively.
+\paragraph{Data} Let the input and output be denoted by $x_t \in \XX$ and $y_t \in \YY$, respectively.
 Let $z_t = (x_t, y_t)$.
 We will denote the observed data, $z_{\leq t} = \{z_1, \dots, z_t\}$, and the unobserved data, $z_{>t}$.
 In contrast to PAC learning, $t$ is not just a dummy variable, but rather, indexes time.
 Let $t \in \TT \subseteq \naturals$, where $\naturals=\{1,2,\dots\}$ are the counting numbers, and let $|\mc{T}| = T \leq \infty$ be the total number of time steps.
 We therefore define the data triple $(x_t,y_t,t)$.

-\textbf{Hypothesis} The hypothesis space generalizes the notion from PAC learning.
+\paragraph{Hypothesis} The hypothesis space generalizes the notion from PAC learning.
 Here, $h_t : \XX \times \TT \to \YY$ is a hypothesis in $\mc{H}_t \subseteq \{h : \XX \times \TT \to \YY \}$, so $h_t$ infers an output $y_{t}$ for a given input $x_t$ at time $t$.
 Denote the hypothesis sequence, $h \equiv (h_1,h_2,\dots)$, where each element of this sequence $h_t: \XX \mapsto \YY$.
 At times, we will consider a sequence of nested hypothesis spaces, $\HH_1 \subseteq \HH_2 \subseteq \dots \subseteq \HH$.